NM-TAFE/diploma-adv-prog-python/week12/Project Kick Off/SPECIFICATION.md

 3. Convert each major item (e.g., dataset setup, model selection, template design) into issues.
 4. Link each issue to a milestone (e.g., “8.2 Data Ingestion”).

-This wshould be recorded part of your project management and planning record.
+This should be recorded part of your project management and planning record.

 ---

 ## Upcoming Project Phases

-Below are the stages of your project rto be assessed.
+Below are the stages of your project to be assessed.

 ### 8.1 Defining the Project (e.g., Text Classifier)